-NDP New development SE A ob oject ives Settlement Boundary Options 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Summary in relation to baseline Overall commentary and any initial cumulative effects/ Recommendations Conformity with Core Strategy Baseline 1 2 3 4 5 6 7 8 9 10 11 12 N/A N/A N/A 13 Site Option 1- Extend development at Old Court Farm + + + 0 0 0 X X X X - X X x X X Impact of flood risk needs to be mitigated Potential development may create additional permanent traffic and construction traffic in the town affecting air quality, however as it is on a small scale over a lengthily time period it is unlikely to cause significant environmental damage.
+NDP New SE A ok oject ives development Settlement Boundary Options 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 Summary in relation to baseline Overall commentary and any initial cumulative effects/ Recommendations Conformity with Core Strategy Baseline 1 2 3 4 5 6 7 8 9 10 11 12 N/A N/A N/A 13 Site Option 1- Extend development at Old Court Farm + + + 0 0 0 X X X X - X X X X X Impact of flood risk needs to be mitigated Potential development may create additional permanent traffic and construction traffic in the town affecting air quality, however as it is on a small scale over a lengthily time period it is unlikely to cause significant environmental damage.
 Overall this does not policy meets the SEA baseline.
 Potential effects.
 Therefore no action is required.
 This policy meets the Core Strategy requirements for the purposes of the SEA.
 Site Option 2- Extend Development North of Forge Bank + + + X ? ?
 X X X X X X X X X X Potential development may create additional permanent traffic and construction traffic in the town affecting air quality, however as it is on a small scale over a lengthily time period it is unlikely to cause significant environmental damage.
 Overall this policy meets the SEA baseline.
 Potential effects.
 Therefore no action is required.
 This policy meets the Core Strategy requirements for the purposes of the SEA.
 Site Option 3- (chosen option) Extend development at Old Court Farm and the + + + ? ? ?
 0 0 0 0 - 0 + + + 0 Impact of flood risk needs to be mitigated Potential development may create additional permanent traffic and construction traffic in the town affecting air quality, however as it is Overall this policy meets the SEA baseline.
 Potential effects.
 Therefore no action is required.
 This policy meets the Core Strategy requirements for the purposes of the SEA.

 Vicarage on a small scale over a lengthily time period it is unlikely to cause significant environmental damage.
 Site Option Extend Development north of Forge Bank and the Vicarage 4- + + + X ? ?
-X X X X X X X X X > K Potential development may create additional permanent traffic and construction traffic in the town affecting air quality, however as it is on a small scale over a lengthily time period it is unlikely to cause significant environmental damage.
-Overall this policy meets the SEA baseline.
+X X X X X X X X X) Overall this policy meets the SEA baseline.
 Potential effects.
 Therefore no action is required.
 This policy meets the Core Strategy requirements for the purposes of the SEA.